-The Group held investment properties of HK\$2,650 million as at 31st December 2017 which were stated at fair values.
-The fair value gains from the investment properties for the year ended 31st December 2017 approximates to HK\$92 million.
-We focused on this area because the aggregate carrying amounts represented approximately 67% of net assets of the Group as at 31st December 2017 and the fair values are dependent on the methodologies used and are sensitive to changes of inputs used in the valuations.
-Fair values of the Group's investment properties are supported by valuation performed by an independent professional valuer.
-The valuer adopted the income approach which largely used unobservable inputs such as rental values and gross reversionary yields.
+The Group held investment properties of HK\$2,847 million as at 31st December 2018 which were stated at fair values.
+The fair value gains from the investment properties for the year ended 31st December 2018 approximates to HK\$92 million.
+We focused on this area because the aggregate carrying amounts represented approximately 56% of total assets of the Group as at 31st December 2018 and the fair values are dependent on the methodologies used and are sensitive to changes of inputs used in the valuations.
+Fair values of the Group's investment properties are supported by valuation performed by independent professional valuers.
+The valuers adopted the income approach, which took into account the rental values and gross reversionary yields, and direct comparison approach, which largely used unobservable inputs including market rent, yield, etc.

-We assessed the competency, capability and objectivity of the independent external valuer by considering their qualifications, relevant experience and relationship with the Group.
+We assessed the competency, capability and objectivity of the independent external valuers by considering their qualifications, relevant experience and relationship with the Group.

-We involved our internal valuation specialist in our discussion with the external valuer to understand the rationale of the chosen valuation methods and the assumptions applied; and based on which we assessed the appropriateness of the methodologies used and the reasonableness of assumptions applied, where applicable, we further compared, on a sample basis, the data inputs and assumptions used in the valuation models, such as gross reversionary yields and rental values, to market and industry data.
+We involved our internal valuation specialist in our discussion with the external valuers to understand the rationale of the chosen valuation methods and the assumptions applied; and based on which we assessed the appropriateness of the methodologies used and the reasonableness of assumptions applied, where applicable, we further compared, on a sample basis, the data inputs and assumptions used in the valuation models, such as gross reversionary yields and rental values, to market and industry data.

 Based on the procedures described, we considered the methodologies used and key assumptions applied in the valuation of the Group's investment properties were reasonable.
+INDEPENDENT AUDITOR'S REPORT